 IIE Lean Division Student Paper Competition

-The ninth annual IIE Lean Division Student Paper Competition will be held to honor outstanding papers in the field of lean research and practices.
+The tenth annual IIE Lean Division Student Paper Competition will be held to honor outstanding papers in the field of lean research and practices.
 The papers should demonstrate or describe the use of techniques such as simulation, lean principle implementation, alternative designs, kaizen implementation, etc. Both undergraduate and graduate students and design teams are invited to submit papers.
 The award will be given each year at the IIE Annual Conference & Expo, if there is a suitable recipient.

 Three awards may be given upon recommendation of the selection committee.
-The winners must present their papers in the ISERC Lean Systems Track at the IIE Annual Conference & Expo 2015, May 30 - June 2 in Nashville, Tenn.
+The winners must present their papers in the ISERC Lean Systems Track at the IIE Annual Conference & Expo 2015, May 21-24, 2016, in Anaheim, Calif.
 All authors will receive a certificate stating place awarded.
 There will be reserved seating at the Honors & Awards Banquet for the lead author first place winner.
 The names will not be announced on Monday evening.
 The names will be announced before the Tuesday morning keynote address.
 Their names will be on the scrolling Powerpoint Monday and Tuesday mornings as people enter the ballroom for the keynote speakers.
 The first place winner paper will be included in the Honors & Awards Banquet Program.

 - The applicant must be a full time student at the time of submission